Daraan/LunaticAI-Driver-for-CARLA-Simulator/agents/rules/Rules.md

     This will be the description
     """
     phases = Phase.TURNING_AT_JUNCTION | Phase.BEGIN
-    # rule and action can be defined as functions (only the Context argument)
+    # condition and action can be defined as functions (only the Context argument)
     # or as methods (self and Context argument)
-    @EvaluationFunction
+    @ConditionFunction
-    def rule(ctx: Context) -> bool:
+    def condition(ctx: Context) -> bool:
         return True
     def action(self, ctx: Context):
         ...